 Board members may receive a stipend for their service in accordance with state law and the Board-adopted district budget.
 [The amount of the stipend is limited to the amount included in the budget.]
 [The stipend amount will be approved by resolution of the Board.]
 Board members may choose not to accept the stipend by notifying the business office.
 Stipends will be issued [monthly] and may be pro-rated for service for incomplete months.
 Stipends will be paid in accordance with the district’s business practices. {}Board members are responsible for any tax obligations resulting from the stipends.

-Board members may be reimbursed

-No Board member will receive any compensation for services other than reimbursement for approved expenses actually incurred on district business.
+Board members may be reimbursed for approved expenses actually incurred on district business.
 Such expenses may include the cost of attendance at meetings, conferences or visitations when such attendance has been approved by the Board.
-The superintendent

-Members of the Board will establishbe reimbursed at the district rate for mileage and communicate procedures regarding submission of expenses for reimbursementwhile on Board business.
+The superintendent will establish and communicate procedures regarding submission of expenses for reimbursement.

-Reimbursement includes, but is not limited to, transportation, meals, lodging and miscellaneous expenses.

 When paid admission is required of the public, Board members may be reimbursed for attending district events and other activities when their attendance is consistent with board responsibilities and district operations.
 (See Board policy DFEA - Admission to District Events) The district will establish accounting procedures consistent with this policy.